libprima/prima/README_py_win.txt

 0.4.
 Install Intel Fortran compiler according to https://software.intel.com/en-us/fortran-compilers .
-Your installation has to include Python libraries (true by default).
+Your installation has to include the Python libraries (true by default).

 1. Installation